microsoft/wineryjs/docs/api/object-context.md

 ![Object Context Overriding Chain](../images/object-context-chain.png)

 ## Object Creation
-Winery.js provides two ways for object creation, one is to construct an object from a plain JavaScript object input, the other is to create an object from a URI.
+Winery.js provides two ways for object creation, one is to construct an object from a plain JavaScript object input (Object types), the other is to create an object from a URI (Object providers)

-### From plain JavaScript object
+### Object Types
 - For primitive types, method `ObjectContext.create` simply pass through their values.

 - For object-type input, a string property *"_type"* is required, which will be used as a key to look up constructor (or factory method) for creating the object.